-We ensure that along with being beneficial for the skin, the ingredients we use are also 100% plastic-free, so they do not pollute our water, marine life & landfills when washed down the drains.
+Therefore, we always ensure that along with being beneficial for the skin, the ingredients we use are also 100% plastic-free, so they do not pollute our oceans & landfills.
 After all, it does not make sense to use clean, skin-enhancing ingredients that are putting a strain on the planet.
 Here at Beauty Cleanse Skincare, we believe in feeding your skin with Nature’s safest superfood ingredients, that are supergood for the planet!

 Below are the ingredients/type of ingredients that you will NEVER find in our products.
 Use this cheat sheet to make choices that are clean, ethical, and sustainable!

-Silicone are from non-renewable sources which leave a lasting negative impact on our planet.
-Instead we use natural plant-based extracts and oils for their skin conditioning properties.
-Data indicates that some of the cyclic silicones such as Cyclotetrasiloxane (D4), Cyclopentasiloxane (D5), Cyclohexasiloxane (D6), and Cyclomethicone may have developmental toxicity and/or endocrine disruption concerns.
+One of the main reasons we do not use silicones is because they are usually from non-renewable sources which leave a lasting negative impact on our planet.
+Instead we use natural plant-based extracts, esters and oils for their skin conditioning properties.
 Since they are persistent in the environment, they may build up in the food chain, and are hard to biodegrade.

-Linear silicones like Dimethicone do not biodegrade well (or at all); they have a negative impact on the environment.
+Linear silicones like Dimethicone do not biodegrade well (or at all).
 Depending on the size of the ingredient and your skin’s sensitivity, they may clog pores.
 So those with acne-prone and sensitive skin may want to avoid products that list silicones as an ingredient.